volodymyrhudyma/blog/content/blog/2020-05-17-template-literals-in-javascript.md

 title: Template literals in JavaScript
 tag:
   - JavaScript
+metaDescription: In JavaScript, there are 3 ways of defining a string and one of them is using template literals.
+Template literals are string literals that allow embedding an expression.
 teaser: Template literals are string literals that allow embedding an expression.
 It is possible to use string interpolation and multi-line string features with them.
 In JavaScript, there are 3 ways of defining a string...